Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/supported-s3-functionality-known-limits.md

 Qumulo Core supports authenticating requests by using only [Amazon Signature Version 4]({{site.s3.docs.signatureV4}}).
 Most S3 client applications support this authentication type.

 If your application attempts to use a previous Amazon signature version, you receive a `400 Bad Request` response with the error code `AuthorizationHeaderMalformed`.

+### Versioning
+* **Object Version Limits:** In Qumulo Core, S3 bucket versioning is consistent with that of Amazon S3, with the exception of individual object versions.
+Qumulo Core limits directories to approximately 4.3 billion child files.
+The approach that Qumulo Core takes to indexing files in a directory might cause object creation commands to output the `QumuloDirectoryEntryLimitReached` error when a directory gets close to its capacity.
+Because Qumulo Core gives object versions unique identifiers, it might be possible to retry the command successfully.
+However, if you begin to observe this error, we recommend removing previous object versions from your system.

+* **Creating Empty Versioned Directories:** Qumulo Core doesn't support creating empty, versioned directories.

+* **Deleting Versioned Objects:** If you don't specify an object version ID, the [DeleteObject](https://docs.aws.amazon.com/AmazonS3/latest/API/API_DeleteObject.html) and [DeleteObjects](https://docs.aws.amazon.com/AmazonS3/latest/API/API_DeleteObjects.html) S3 API actions create a _deletion marker_ for an object but don't delete any file system data.
+Because currently Qumulo Core doesn't support bucket lifecycle policies, the data remains accessible by using S3 API actions and the object version ID.
+To delete a specific object version permanently, specify its version ID when you use either of these API actions.

 ## Comparison of Known Limits between S3 in Qumulo and Amazon